See more postcard images like those featured above along with other historic images of Carthage, click here.

 Since 1988, the Powers Museum has been serving Carthage, Missouri, as a local history museum with a variety of programming and rotating exhibits.

-Powers Museum is now OPEN limited days in April (Thurs. - Sat.
-11 am to 4 pm) while staff and volunteers install a new exhibit in the main gallery for a formal exhibit opening on Sunday April 26.
-This work is being done in stages by new museum assistants Jan Maldonado and Heather Soat as supervised by retired Museum Director Michele Hansford.
-We appreciate your understanding during this transition period.
-Visitors will be allowed in gallery while work is in progress.
+Powers Museum is now OPEN in April Thurs. - Sat.
+11 am to 4 pm while staff and volunteers install first in a series of new exhibits in the main gallery for program/open house on Sunday April 26.
+Museum will be open Wed.- Sat. starting May 6th.

 Admission is by donation.

-Sunday April 26 -- 2015 Main Gallery Exhibit Opens & Charlynn Hubbard presents program on Postcards As History at 2 pm.
+Sunday April 26 -- Sunday Open House & Charlynn Hubbard presents program on Postcards As History at 2 pm.
 She will also bring selected postcard displays from her private collection.
 Doors open at 1:30 pm.

 Saturday May 2 Master Gardener Plant Sale & Powers Museum Rummage Sale, 8 am to 2 pm, rain or shine (museum will close at 3 pm this day).

-Sunday May 31 Doug Dickey presents History of Carthage Police Department at 2 pm.
+Sunday May 31 Sunday Open House & Program -- Doug Dickey presents History of Carthage Police Department at 2 pm.
 His recent book will be available for sale & author will sign books purchased or presented to him after the program.

 New Research Access Policy as of March 2015: Use of any research materials stored on site requires advance appointment and payment of research fee.
 Only a few items housed in the meeting room are available for walk-in, self-directed use during public hours (IF there is no special program scheduled for multi-purpose meeting room/reference library/mini-display room on day of person's unscheduled visit).